shoojibbd/Project-for-Portfolio/README.md

 # Project-for-Portfolio

-This Repository will hold all of the code and queries from the Portfolio Projects that I create.
+This Repository will hold all of the code and queries from the Portfolio Projects that I have created.

+Thanks for viewing !!!